-Electric golf carts don’t run off any type of gas or fuel.
-Instead, they’re powered by a 36 or 48-volt battery.
+Electric golf carts don’t run off any gas or fuel.
+Instead, they get their power from a 36 or 48-volt battery.

 To keep the golf cart running, all you have to do is recharge the battery after using it.
-These golf carts don’t create any pollution, so they’re a completely green option.
+These golf carts don’t create any pollution, so they’re an entirely green option.

-Unlike electrical golf carts, gas golf carts are powered by combustion engines.
-This means they need normal gas-the same type you pump into your car.
+Unlike electrical golf carts, petrol golf carts use combustion engines that require petrol – the same type you pump into your car.

-Because of this, gas golf carts emit carbon monoxide, which can be harmful to both the environment and people.
+Because of this, petrol golf carts emit carbon monoxide, which can be harmful to both the environment and people.

 The Hazards of Carbon Monoxide